DND1064/Sales-Insight/README.md

 ## Data Source

-The dashboard is built on sales data (specify source if needed, e.g., sample data or proprietary data).
+The dashboard is built on sales data given above in excel format.

 ## Link to Dashboard